Table of contents:

 Tips and hints

-Click on Action buttons to start, pause, resume, edit, copy or delete a rollout.
+Click on Action buttons to start, approve, pause, resume, trigger next group of, edit, copy or delete a rollout.

 Click on Rollout name to see the rollout groups.